 Student on this course will require knives (£140 – 270) additional kitchen equipment (£200) and course literature (£50).
 Students are required to wear chef’s jackets, hats and checked trousers.
 Order forms are sent out with the final invoice.
 Students enrolled on the 2 or 3 term diploma will also be enrolled for the CTH Level 4 Diploma in Professional Culinary Arts.The Level 4 Diploma in Professional Culinary Arts is regulated by People First, the Sector Skills Council and Ofqual and carries 96 credits within the government’s Qualifications Credit Framework.
 This enables students to gain credit towards any future qualifications they may wish to take, be they at university or CTH accredited colleges around the world.

 The course content is subject to change at the Principal’s discretion.

 Leiths Prospectus (1.5 MiB)

-Find our more at our Open Evening on Thursday 17 July
+Attend our Open Evening on Tuesday 21 July

 Foundation / Intermediate / Advanced

 Share this course

 "I came with a mission to acquire rigorous techniques and related knowledge and feel my expectation in that respect has been fulfilled 100%"Tine Roche – Graduated July 2008